libodesign/icons/README.md

 LICENSE
 -------
-This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
-See the License.md file for details.
+See the LICENSE file in this folder for the licensing details.
 By submitting your work, you grant us an irrevocable permission to publish it under this license.

 SPARKLESHARE